 Many tea lovers are certainly familiar with the feeling that occurs when you have drunk too much tea at once.
 You suddenly feel awake, energetic, creative, peaceful or relaxed.
 In this article we want to explain a little more about what it means Tea Drunk - Tea Drunk...🤪 Cha Zui to be and how to get drunk properly - well, without alcohol of course :)

-What makes us drunk when we drink tea?
+What makes us drunk while drinking tea?

-We already have this in another Blog article here described in more detail.
+We already have this in another Blog Article here described in more detail.

 Which types of tea make you tea drunk?

-- Only drink good quality tea
+- Drink only high quality tea

 How does it feel to be tea drunken?